ayaan-momin/bluestack/README.md

 # License
-uhh.. do whatever u want
+no license ..uhh.. do whatever u want